Stock Checker

 You can use the links below to shop for your favourite sim racing products, or for any products that we may have recommended.
 These links are affiliate links, and will earn us a small commission, with no additional cost for you.

 Both Fanatec and Thrustmaster have official Gran Turismo licensed racing wheels which are PS5 compatible.
+The Fanatec GT DD Pro is an official Gran Turismo PS5 racing wheel, and the Thrustmaster T-GT II is also a Gran Turismo licensed PS5 steering wheel.

 This question depends on your budget and end goal.
 The Logitech G923 is a fantastic budget racing wheel, while the Fanatec GT DD Pro is an awesome higher-end racing wheel.
+For maximum performance while sim racing on PS5, the Fanatec ClubSport DD+ is the best steering wheel for PS5.

-Almost all PS5 racing wheels will connect to your console by a simply USB connection.
+Almost all PS5 racing wheels will connect to your console by a USB connection.
 This normally runs from the rear of the wheel base to your console.
 Then pedals and shifters will connect directly to your wheel base.

 Cookie | Duration | Description |